britram/rains-prototype/draft-trammell-rains-protocol.md

 - Zone: A group of all assertions valid at a given point in time, with common signatures, for a given level of delegation and context within the namespace.
   See {{shards-and-zones}}.
+- Assertion Update Query: An expression of interest about the current validity status of an unexpired assertion one already has.
+- Non-existence Update Query: An expression of interest about the current validity status of an unexpired shard or zone one already has.
 - RAINS Message: Unit of exchange in the RAINS protocol, containing assertions, shards, zones, queries, and notifications.
 See {{cbor-message}}.
 - Notification: A RAINS-internal message section carrying information about the